OHMAMMAD/Visual-Brainfuck-Interpreter-VBI/README.md

 it does this so the amount of cells printed remains the same

 ## Brainfuck Code Examples
-most of the examples provided are from Daniel B Cristofani
+most of the examples provided are from @danielcristofani
   * [his website](http://www.hevanet.com/cristofd/)
   * [his brainfuck page](http://brainfuck.org/)
   * [his github](https://github.com/danielcristofani)

 ## How To Use
-I don't know how to install my code on someone's computer in a way that they can use the command line to use it, but it's not that bad after all. after downloading(or cloning) the "main.py" file into your computer, and having python installed and your brainfuck code ready, you can type this command in your command line.

 after cloning the repository, run the main file and provide a valid brainfuck file path.